No Employee Shifts

 No Employee Shifts on the Schedule

 If the schedule is sorted by employees you will notice that the top row is labeled No Employee.
 This is where you can add shifts that are not assigned to a specific employee.
-All no employee shifts have a blue background so that you can easily spot them.
+All No Employee Shifts have a blue background so you can easily spot them.

 Filling Shifts with No Employee Shifts